Get Rid of Roaches Today

 The American Cockroach a.k.a Palmetto Bug

 These cockroaches prefer to live outside in warm, damp places like flower beds, under porches, and beneath mulch.
 From time to time, they’ll make their way indoors through open windows, garage doors, or cracks in weather stripping in search of food and water.
+Keeping all areas where food is consumed or stored as clean as possible will help reduce the possibility of roaches.
 They’re happiest in your kitchen or bathroom where there is a regular supply of water and food crumbs that they can scavenge.

 The Australian Cockroach a.k.a.
 Brown-Banded, Brown or Woods Cockroach